Insights Blog

 Commemorating Truth and Reconciliation

 September 30 marks the National Day for Truth and Reconciliation as well as Orange Shirt Day.
-This day honours the children who never returned home and the Survivors of residential schools,...
+This day honours the children who never returned home and the Survivors of residential schools, as well...

 read more